WalletConnect/walletconnect-docs/docs/introduction.md

 5. Mobile Wallet decrypts signing request with shared key
 6. Mobile Wallet displays signing request to the User to be signed or not
 7. Mobile Wallet shares the user’s response of the signing request, which is either approved (with transaction id or signed messaged) or rejected

+## Best Practices

+Some best practices for presenting and handling WalletConnect Interactions are:

+* Display a button for the user to choose type of Wallet whishes to use to connect to your Dapp
+* Provide a QR code instantly to allow a seamless session creation
+* Have an advanced menu or setting available to select a different bridge
+* Display on the Wallet, information about the session including Dapp details, bride URL and accounts being shared
+* Notify the user when the accounts were succesfully shared on both ends
+* Prompt the user to check their mobile for a signing request
+* Incentivise verifying critical parameters of the signing request
+* Emphasise when the signing request involves an ether transaction or any transfer of assets